About the ACLU of Kansas

 - Other duties as assigned

-Field Organizer should possess the following experience and personal attributes:
+Field Canvassers should possess the following experience and personal attributes:

-- Individuals who have personal experience with incarceration and the criminal justice system are encouraged to apply.
+- Individuals who have personal experience with immigration, incarceration, the criminal justice system and/or are bilingual are encouraged to apply.

-- Individuals with knowledge of current political alignments and opportunities for collaboration specifically in Kansas with a broad range of groups.
-Familiarity with the advocacy and community organizing landscape of Kansas is preferred, but not required.
+- Familiarity with the advocacy and community organizing landscape of Wyandotte County is preferred, but not required.

 - A history of working collaboratively and successfully with people and organizations from diverse racial and ethnic backgrounds and a broad range of ideological positions and religious views.